lightning-offer – Command for accepting payments¶

 offer amount description [vendor] [label] [quantity_min] [quantity_max] [absolute_expiry] [recurrence] [recurrence_base] [recurrence_paywindow] [recurrence_limit] [single_use]

-The offer RPC command creates an offer, which is a precursor to creating one or more invoices.
+The offer RPC command creates an offer (or returns an existing one), which is a precursor to creating one or more invoices.
 It automatically enables the processing of an incoming invoice_request, and issuing of invoices.

 The amount parameter can be the string “any”, which creates an offer that can be paid with any amount (e.g. a donation).
 Otherwise it can be a positive value in millisatoshi precision; it can be a whole number, or a whole number ending in msat or sat, or a number with three decimal places ending in sat, or a number with 1 to 11 decimal places ending in btc.

 amount can also have an ISO 4217 postfix (i.e. USD), in which case currency conversion will need to be done for the invoice itself.
 A plugin is needed which provides the “currencyconvert” API for this currency, otherwise the offer creation will fail.

 The description is a short description of purpose of the offer, e.g. coffee.
 This value is encoded into the resulting offer and is viewable by anyone you expose this offer to.
 It must be UTF-8, and cannot use \u JSON escape codes.